What is smishing? How to spot + avoid an attack

 What is smishing in social engineering?

-In the context of social engineering, smishing involves sending deceptive text messages designed to trick recipients into taking particular actions, like clicking malicious links or providing personal or financial information.
+In the context of social engineering, smishing involves attackers using psychological tactics through deceptive text messages designed to trick recipients into taking particular actions—like clicking malicious links or providing personal data or financial information.

 Can I get a virus from opening a text?

-Simply opening a text message is generally safe; it's the actions that may follow, like clicking a malicious link or downloading a malicious attachment, that can introduce a virus or malware to your device.
+Opening a text message is generally safe, but actions that may follow, like clicking a malicious link or downloading a malicious attachment, can introduce a virus or malware to your device.

 What is the difference between phishing and smishing?

 Smishing is a type of phishing.
-Phishing often refers to deceptive emails, while smishing only uses text messages.
+Phishing often refers to deceptive email scams, while smishing only uses text messages.

 Is smishing a cybercrime?